PG Diploma (Postgraduate Diploma) Clinical NeuropsychologyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 This diploma consists of six units (total of 120 credits).
 Four of the units are taught via lectures (total of 100 credits).
-A further unit (10 credits) exposes candidates to a range of clinical case reports and each candidate must select one of their own cases in order to submit an assessed case report (3000 words) and deliver a presentation of that case.
-In the sixth unit (10 credits), candidates are asked to explore important peer-reviewed papers and engage in critical discussion.
-Each critical discussion will be preceded by a candidate presentation which provides a critical summary of a particular paper.
+A further unit (10 credits) focuses on a range of clinical case reports; you must select one of your own cases in order to submit an assessed case report (3000 words) and deliver a presentation.
+In the sixth unit (10 credits), you will explore important peer-reviewed papers and engage in critical discussion.
+Each critical discussion will be preceded by a candidate presentation providing a critical summary of a particular paper.

 All lectures are streamed live on the internet and recorded for you to replay at any point.
-You are required to attend Bristol for four one-week teaching weeks that are spread across the duration of the course (two weeks a year if taken part-time) and for examinations.
-Otherwise, weekly lectures are delivered online meaning you can take the course from home (or work).
+You are required to attend Bristol for examinations and for four one-week teaching blocks that are spread throughout the course.
+You will attend for two weeks' teaching a year if you are studying part-time.
+Otherwise, weekly lectures are delivered online meaning you can take the course from home or work.